DeBraid/tech-notes/Premature-Optimization.md

 The most basic argument for prototyping first is Kernighan & Plauger's quote:
 > “90% of the functionality delivered now is better than 100% of it delivered never”.

 "Prototyping first may help keep you from investing far too much time for marginal gains.
 For slightly different reasons, Donald Knuth (author of The Art Of Computer Programming, one of the field's few true classics) popularized the observation that “Premature optimization is the root of all evil”.[11]
 And he was right."
-[Source][1].
+[Source: Basics of Unix Philosophy][1].

 > Rule of Optimization: Prototype before polishing.

+Unix community is unambigous about their goals to prototype, then scale.
+More from [Basics of Unix][1]:

+> In the Unix world there is a long-established and very explicit tradition that says: Prototype, then polish.
+Get it working before you optimize it.

+Stated otherwise; *Make it work first, then make it work fast.*

+‘Extreme programming' guru Kent Beck, operating in a different culture, has usefully amplified this to:

+> “Make it run, then make it right, then make it fast”.

+## Application for Modern Startups

 Why is this?
 Lets focus on two (of many) possible reasons startups die: